haydenflinner/simpcli3/README.md

   4. TODO parse richer types like dictionary?
 Like Dict as annotation type, so allow optional -Dmykey=myval
   5. TODO Support for loading Python, JSON / (optional YAML) configs

+## Prior Art
+And why I didn't use it.

+argparse_dataclasses and argparse_dataclass reasons, see Improvements.

+SimpleParsing (pip install simple_parsing).
+Different goals and approaches.
+I'm not sure that positional args are ever possible in that schema, for example.